 We recommend a yearly physical exam to make sure your horse is performing at his or her fullest potential.
-During a physical exam, we will talk to you about deworming vaccination programs, as well as diet recommendations.
+During a physical exam, we will talk to you about deworming protocols, vaccination programs, as well as diet recommendations.
 We will also look for small signs of early health problems to help you avoid more serious problems later on down the road.

 Emergency And Critical Care –